abdullrhmanmhmd/DocDoc_appointment_app/README.md

 ---

-# doc_app_sw

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)